3D Object reconstruction using Depth Sensors

 Software

-In the next few paragraphs, I’ll explain the various software components I’ve used to capture data, clean the points clouds, stitch and display them.
 For manual edits, viewing and other functions I used the open-source CloudCompare tool.
 The Point Cloud Library (PCL) was used in conjunction with the middleware and the Primesense drivers to capture and process the points.
-A separate section, in the end, will discuss how I set up the development environment for this project.

 Acquisition